jpace/glark/README.md

     Do not search files with full names matching the given regular expression.
     This option can also be specified multiple times.

+  * `--match-dirname`=REGEXP:
+    Search only directories with basenames matching the given expression.

+  * `--not-dirname`=REGEXP:
+    Skip directories with basenames not matching the given expression.
+    Subdirectories of skipped directories will not be recursed.

+  * `--match-dirpath`=REGEXP:
+    Search in and under directories with paths matching the given expression.

+  * `--not-dirpath`=REGEXP:
+    Skip directories with paths matching the given expression.

   * `-M`, `--exclude-matching`:
     Do not search files whose names match the primary expression.
 This can be useful for finding external references to a file, or to a class, assuming